-Reading is a great hobby and, over the years, it has kept me good company and given me new ideas and insight.
+Reading is a great hobby and, over the years, it has kept me good company, given me new ideas and insight, and taught me more about myself.
 Click on the links to read my thoughts from each book.
-I like to enjoy and let the ideas make me think and teach me more about myself and the world.

 There’s nothing like getting lost in a good story that I cannot put down.

 Atwood, Margaret | The Handmaid’s Tale

 Bates, Judy Fong | Midnight at the Dragon Cafe

 Bradbury, Ray | Fahrenheit 451

 Bronte, Emily | Wuthering Heights

 Hoobler, Dorothy and Thomas | The Ghost in the Tokaido Inn *

 Lee, Harper | To Kill a Mockingbird *